jeremy-rifkin/cpptrace/README.md

 ## Formatting

-Cpptrace provides a configurable formatter for stack trace printing supporting common options.
-Formatters are configured following a sort of builder pattern, e.g.
+Cpptrace provides a configurable formatter for stack trace printing which supports some common options.
+Formatters are configured with a sort of builder pattern, e.g.:
 ```cpp
 auto formatter = cpptrace::formatter{}
     .header("Stack trace:")